PagoPlus/numscriptex/README.md

 ```
 ### Configuration
 NumscriptEx needs some external assets ([Numscript-WASM](https://github.com/PagoPlus/numscript-wasm)),
-and you can configure said assets if you want.
+and you can override the default version.

 Available configurations:
-- `:version` - is the release version to be downloaded;
+- `:version` the binary release version to use (see [numscript-wasm releases](https://github.com/PagoPlus/numscript-wasm/releases/)).
-- `:retries` - number of download retries in case of failure.
+- `:retries` number of times to retry the download in case of a network failure.

 Ex:
 ```elixir